YOLOv8 vs. YOLOX: A Technical Deep Dive

 Strengths

-- Ease of Use: Ultralytics emphasizes a streamlined user experience with a simple Python API and extensive documentation, simplifying training and deployment.
+- Ease of Use: Ultralytics provides a streamlined user experience with a simple Python API and powerful CLI commands.
+The extensive documentation and numerous tutorials make it easy for both beginners and experts to train, validate, and deploy models.

 Weaknesses